Whether it’s a bar, an AV installation, a church or a prestige nightclub

 — the CDD Series has it covered.

 CDD is the one-stop solution with six two-way full-range coaxial systems — from the micro CDD5 to the powerful CDD15 —which when complemented by high-performance SX Series subwoofers cover practically all install applications.
-With the CDD Weather Resistant (WR) variant, those applications are extended even further.
+With the CDD Weather Resistant (WR) and Marine (MAR) variants, those applications are extended even further.

 Coaxial Differential Dispersion technology delivers more consistent audience coverage than systems with fixed dispersion X° x Y° horns — projecting more output to the rear of the audience to distribute sound evenly front-to-back, while having wide horizontal coverage close-up.
 This increased coverage area can reduce the speaker count in larger installations by up to 25% thereby significantly reducing total installation cost of a project.